OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 #### getDuration() → {Integer}

-Gets the duration of a recurrence pattern in minutes.
+Gets the duration in minutes of a usual instance in a recurring meeting/appointment series.

 ##### Examples

-This example gets the end date of a recurrence.
+This example gets the duration of a usual instance in a recurring meeting/appointment series.

 ```js
 Office.context.mailbox.item.recurrence.getAsync(callback);